 Would you like to know how to work towards reconciliation in your day-to-day life?

-Table Talks is a new pilot program being developed by the Community Foundation of the South Okanagan Similkameen with IndigenEYEZ to bring non-Indigenous and Indigenous community members together in a safe space to have deep conversations about reconciliation.
+Table Talks is a pilot program of the Community Foundation of the South Okanagan Similkameen and IndigenEYEZ that is bringing non-Indigenous and Indigenous community members together in a safe space to have deep conversations about reconciliation.

 Through conversation, we aim to help people respectfully build relationships and take action in their work and in their personal lives.